 Featured Education Opportunities

-The Certified Recovery Specialist Program, offered at Penn State Abington, Beaver, Fayette, Shenango, and Wilkes-Barre provides training for individuals who have a history of addiction to assist others in their recovery.
-The 54-hour Certified Recovery Specialist is a Peer Support position formally recognized by the Pennsylvania Certification Board.
+CI 497: Special Topics-Certified Recovery Specialist Training is being offered by Jason Whitney Ph.D., at University Park in Fall of 2019.
+This training is also offered as a non-credit course at Penn State Abington, Beaver, Fayette, Shenango, and Wilkes-Barre.
+This course provides training for individuals or family members whose lives have been affected by addiction to assist others in recovery.
+The Certified Recovery Specialist is a Peer or Family Support position formally recognized by the Pennsylvania Certification Board.
 Participants receive education in Recovery Management, Education & Advocacy, Professional Ethics & Responsibility, Confidentiality, and Addictions.

 HLHED 590: Colloquium, offered by Weston Kensington, Ph.D., at Penn State Harrisburg provides opportunities for graduate students learn from a variety of experts fighting the opioid epidemic, including specialists from law enforcement, treatment facilities, government agencies, medical professions, family members, and directly from those suffering from substance-use disorders.
 Students also have the opportunity to interview a recovering addict, attend Alcoholic Anonymous or Narcotics Anonymous meetings, and challenge themselves by giving up an enjoyable activity for four weeks while keeping a journal.